 The primary symptom of DMD is abnormal proximal muscle function, first presenting as delays in walking, a waddling gait, toe walking, difficulty in running or climbing, and frequent falling.
-Presence of the characteristic Gowers' sign (observed when arising from the ground) will usually trigger suspicions of DMD and initiate diagnostic investigations.
-Whilst most children with DMD are diagnosed at around 5 years of age, the condition may be initially suspected earlier, due to the delays in developmental milestones - it has been reported that approximately half of children with DMD may develop scoliosis.

-The specific path to a confirmed diagnosis of DMD can vary, but guidelines emphasise a timely diagnosis by a neuromuscular specialist as of utmost importance to the care pathway.
-A confirmed diagnosis of DMD typically requires blood sample analysis for a deletion or duplication mutation in the DMD gene.
-A muscle biopsy may also be performed to evaluate the level of dystrophin protein expression (absence indicative of DMD), although it is not required if a genetic diagnosis has already been confirmed.
-Additional genetic testing is beneficial to allow for genetic counselling and to facilitate selection of future targeted treatment options.
+Presence of the characteristic Gowers' sign (observed when arising from the ground) will usually trigger suspicions of DMD and initiate diagnostic investigations.1 Whilst most children with DMD are diagnosed at around 5 years of age, the condition may be initially suspected earlier, due to the delays in developmental milestones - it has been reported that approximately half of children with DMD present with delayed motor milestones.7 As the condition progresses, children with DMD may develop scoliosis.1 pathway.1 A confirmed diagnosis of DMD typically requires blood sample analysis for a deletion or duplication mutation in the DMD gene, followed by sequencing to identify small insertions/deletions, point mutations and other rare mutations.^{1, 8} A muscle biopsy may also be performed to evaluate the level of dystrophin protein expression (absence indicative of DMD), although it is not required if a genetic diagnosis has already been confirmed.
+Additional genetic testing is beneficial to allow for genetic counselling and to facilitate selection of future targeted treatment options.1